usmqe/usmqe-testdoc/web/tendrl/multiuser_cluster_import.rst

 .. test_action::
    :step:
-       In second browser click on *Vew Task Progress*.
+       In second browser click on *View Task Progress*.
    :result:
-       Task insecond browser should fail.
+       Task in second browser should fail.